PennLINC/tractmaps/index.md

 The repository also contains some utility functions in the `code/utils` folder.
 These get called throughout the data preparation and analyses steps.
 Here is a brief description:

 - `figure_formatting.py` - takes care of formatting all figures generated in the manuscript, e.g. ensuring consistent font size, font type, etc.
-- `matrix_to_tracts.py` - function that extracts pairwise values from any inter-regional matrix.
+- `matrix_to_tracts.py` - function that extracts pairwise values for regions connected to tracts from any inter-regional matrix, and computes tract means.
 - `tm_utils.py` - contains functions for loading and saving data; plotting brain maps on brain surfaces; and plotting correlations along with permutation testing.
 - `tract_visualizer.py` - code to plot tracts in glass brains using DSI studio (through the command line).
 This can plot tracts all together or separately in a glass brain, can take specific color inputs or color gradients based on an continuous tract metric (ex: tract S-A range), and can save tracts in different layouts (medial, lateral, grid of tracts, etc.).
 Note that it requires access to tract trk files for plotting (for instance, this project used publicly available trk files at [https://github.com/data-others/atlas/releases/download/hcp1065/hcp1065_avg_tracts_trk.zip](https://github.com/data-others/atlas/releases/download/hcp1065/hcp1065_avg_tracts_trk.zip)).
 It also requires the `abbreviations.xlsx` for tract name mapping.
 - `tract_visualizer_quickstart.py` - contains a few examples illustrating how to use `tract_visualizer.py` to plot tracts.